DrunkFutureSelf/DFSChatBot/README.md

      - Create a command called what the list is: this will allow your viewers to pull specific items from that list or a random value if none were provided.

-An example of the addList feature is for quotes: if you use the command �addlist quote� the bot will create an addquote command to allow your chat/moderation team to add quotes to a list.
-This would be done with a command like �addquote this guy can't kill me...whelp I just died -DFS
+An example of the addList feature is for quotes: if you use the command "addlist quote" the bot will create an addquote command to allow your chat/moderation team to add quotes to a list.
+This would be done with a command like "addquote this guy can't kill me...whelp I just died -DFS
-2021 (probably).� Lets say (to continue the example) that chat has captured 4 quotes; they would be able to use �quote 2� to pull the second quote on the list or�quote� (note the lack of number on this one) to pull a random quote from the list.
+2021 (probably)."
+Lets say (to continue the example) that chat has captured 4 quotes; they would be able to use "quote 2" to pull quote number 2 on the list or "quote" (note the lack of number on this one) to pull a random quote from the list.

 # Examples
 ----------
 Here are some of my real life examples.
-In this section I will be using Exclamation Points (!) as my prefix.
+In this section I will be using Exclamation Point (!) as my prefix.

 For Basic Responses:
   me: !addcom cat I'm a kitty cat